OpenResilienceInitiative/.github/WORKFLOW_DEPLOYMENT_GUIDE.md

 ### Q: What happens if a repository already has a workflow?

 **A:** The script will update it if the file exists, or create it if it doesn't.
 It's safe to run multiple times.
+All deployments are automatic and push directly to main.

+### Q: How does automatic deployment work?

+**A:** The deployment script:
+- Tries to push directly to main branch (fully automatic)
+- Falls back to creating PR with auto-merge if branch protection prevents direct push
+- Runs weekly on schedule to ensure all repositories stay in sync
+- No manual PR review or merging needed

+### Q: Which repositories are managed?

+**A:** All 16 ORISO repositories are automatically managed:
+- ORISO-Admin, ORISO-AgencyService, ORISO-ConsultingTypeService
+- ORISO-Database, ORISO-Docs, ORISO-Element, ORISO-Frontend
+- ORISO-HealthDashboard, ORISO-Keycloak, ORISO-Kubernetes
+- ORISO-Matrix, ORISO-Nginx, ORISO-Redis, ORISO-SignOZ
+- ORISO-TenantService, ORISO-UserService

+The `.github` repository is excluded as it's the source repository.

 ## 📚 Related Documentation